For somewhat more money ~ $30 and up there are multimeters with a

 The PID Controller

-The following is a very explicit description of how I put in a specific
+The following is a very explicit description of how I put in a

 PID controller.